 What should you do when the person you love has a temper?
 Let me be clear when I say this: If someone in your house is guilty of adult temper tantrums, you must say "No more."
 You must create a "No Tantrum Policy" to protect the peace of your house and environment.
 Everyone must learn how to manage their feelings, and there are countless better outlets for getting rid of frustration when someone feels overwhelmed than to have an infantile mood implosion.

-Feel free to check out my book, Overcome Relationship Repitition Syndrome and Find the Love You Deserve, or follow me on Twitter for regular mental health updates.
+Feel free to check out my book, Overcome Relationship Repetition Syndrome and Find the Love You Deserve or follow me on Twitter.